 A world wonder is just that.
 Some facet of nature or creation of mankind that leaves you speechless, standing in wonder.

 The first world wonder declaration was made by Philo of Byzantium in 225 BCE who identified the original Seven Wonders of the World.
 These wonders included:

 - Statue of Zeus at Olympia

 There have been various takes of this “seven” classification with declarations such as the Seven Natural Wonders, the Seven Wonders of Mankind, and the 7 Modern Wonders of the World.

-A campaign was launched in 2003 to establish a “new 7 wonders,” however, this violated various aspects of fairness while also ignoring statistical and historical significance.
+A campaign was launched in 2003 to establish a new 7 wonders, however, this violated various aspects of fairness nor were statistical and historical considerations accounted for in the voting.
 This was purely a financial endeavor with wonder candidates having to be sponsored (financial fees) with continued increases of financial fees for inclusion.
 Wonder winners were awarded to those spending monies on advertising, social media and wonder sponsorship.
 Not a true reflection of the world’s wonders.

 World Wonder status is bestowed upon candidates as determined by vote from the international congress.
 A wonder cannot be purchased, sponsored or secured through financially driven advertising or social media campaigns.

 Statistical and historical significance plays an important part in securing the “world wonder” designation between one wonder candidate and another.
 Tallest, largest, smallest, fastest or any other statistical differentiation will be used to determine wonder status.

 Wonders are voted on by the International Congress which is comprised of professionals who value and take statistical and historical significance into consideration as they cast their votes for the annual additions to the wonders of the world library.

 The public can nominate and vote on wonder candidates.
 All nominations will be taken into consideration and public voting may be used to influence outcomes of closely voted on wonders by congress members.